CatAvadani/akostore/README.md

 - Stripe API

+## Uploading images

+**Uploadthing** - a file upload service that allows you to upload files to your server and get a URL back.
+It is a great way to handle file uploads in your Next.js application.

 ## Key Features

 ### Authentication With Next Auth

 A complete authentication system built with Next Auth library providing secure user registration, login, and session management.

 ### Add To Cart

 Robust cart system with database and session integration allowing users to add products, update quantities, and persist carts across sessions.

 ### Cart & Shipping Page

 Streamlined checkout process beginning with a comprehensive cart summary page and user-friendly shipping address form.

 ### Payment Method & Order Pages

 Complete checkout flow with payment method selection and detailed order confirmation pages.

 ### PayPal Payments

 Fully integrated PayPal API for secure payment processing with unit testing using JEST to ensure reliability.

 ### Order History & User Profile

 Personalized user area featuring order history listing and profile management capabilities.

 ### Admin Dashboard

 Comprehensive admin control panel with:

-* Overview analytics page
+- Overview analytics page
-* Order management system
+- Order management system
-* More admin features in development
+- More admin features in development

 ## Acknowledgments

 This project is being built following
 **Next.js Ecommerce 2025 - Shopping Platform From Scratch**
 on Udemy, by Brad Traversy, with my own customizations and extensions as I learn.